hipe/tmx/zerk/doc/issues/030-unified-language.md

-    it is called "reasoning" and not "reason" for the general reason that "reasonsing" is more vague than "reason" and the specific reason that "reason" is singuar, wheras a "reasoning" could perhaps hold mulitple reasons why a node is unavailable.)
+    it is called "reasoning" and not "reason" for the general reason that "reasonsing" is more vague than "reason" and the specific reason that "reason" is singuar, whereas a "reasoning" could perhaps hold mulitple reasons why a node is unavailable.